 - We aim to do accessibility work continuously, as part of our agile process.
 Accessibility scans should be performed on a per-ticket basis and signed off on before work is considered complete.

-- Accessibility should NOT BE left until the end of a project.
+- Accessibility should NOT BE left until the end of a project, but baked in throughout its lifespan.

 General Accessibility Guidelines